 - Introduction: Technology Division is responsible for ensuring the network, both wired and wireless, is Chattanooga State's first line of defense against viruses, worms, hackers, and individual misuse that can compromise the critical computer systems and data that support Chattanooga State's business.
-The standards described herein are those ChSCC intends to use in the normal operation of its network systems.
-This document does not waive any claim that the College may have to ownership or control of any hardware, software, or data created on, stored on, or transmitted through College computing systems.
+The standards described herein are those Technology Division intends to use in the normal operation of its network systems.
+This document does not waive any claim that the College may have ownership or control of any hardware, software, or data created on, stored on, or transmitted through College computing systems.
 This policy functions as network standards and specifies security requirements for the College network, both wired and wireless.
 It also specifies the requirements for using wireless technologies and for accessing Chattanooga State computer systems from off campus.

-1. Network connections are deployed to benefit the entire College and support its missions of education.
+- Network connections are deployed to benefit the entire College and support its missions of education.
 These network connections are not to be used to provide commercial services not related to the College's missions nor shall they be used in any illegal activities.
 Network wiring, component, software and hardware requirements shall be documented for all Chattanooga State networks.
 College networks should be designed and implemented to the extent technically and reasonably possible so that:

 - No single point of failure, such as a central switching center, could cause network services to be unavailable.